 Bermuda has a mild climate, thanks to the nearby Gulf Stream.
 During the hottest months (June-September), temperatures range in the high 80’s — although it can feel much hotter, because of the high humidity.
 In the coldest months (December-February), temperatures hover in the 60’s and high 50’s.
 Humidity is very high year round.
 Rain falls year round, and sudden showers are common so be sure to carry your umbrella with you at all times.
 Hurricane season runs from June through November, although the most serious storms usually occur in the fall months.

 All physicians in the yellow pages of the Bermuda telephone directory are licensed by the Bermuda Government and are considered acceptable.
-Local doctors and dentists are competent and most are trained in the U.S., Canada or England.
-Please view the following list of Physicians, Dentists and Medical Services for your reference.
-Please note: The American Consulate is not recommending these physicians but providing them as a reference point only.
+Local doctors and dentists are competent and most are trained in the U.S., Canada, or the United Kingdom.
+Please view our List of List of Physicians for your reference.
+Please note: The U.S. Consulate is not recommending these physicians but providing them as reference only.

 Please note: The Department of State strongly urges Americans to consult with their medical insurance company prior to traveling abroad to confirm whether their policy applies overseas and if it will cover emergency expenses such as a medical evacuation.
+The U.S. government does not provide medical insurance for U.S. citizens overseas.
+We do not pay medical bills.
+You should purchase insurance and/or confirm coverage before you travel.
 Some U.S. medical insurance plans do not cover health costs incurred outside the United States unless supplemental coverage is purchased.
-Further, U.S. Medicare and Medicaid programs do not provide payment for medical services outside the United States.
-However, many travel agents and private companies offer insurance plans that will cover health care expenses incurred overseas, including emergency services such as medical evacuations.
-If applicable, you will generally have pay to at the time of service with either cash or credit card and then submit the receipt to your insurance company for reimbursement.
+Further, in general, Medicare and Medicaid do not cover medical costs overseas.
+Please visit the U.S. Department of State websites Your Health Abroad and Insurance Providers for Overseas Coverage for additional information.

 The only full service hospital in Bermuda is the King Edward VII Memorial Hospital just east of Hamilton.
 It is a well-equipped and modern general medical and surgical hospital with about 300 beds.
 All customary services are available at the King Edward, including an emergency and outpatient department.
 There is also a psychiatric hospital called the Mid Atlantic Wellness Institute and an urgent care facility in St. Davids.
 All of these hospitals are accredited under a Canadian system.